HackBulgaria/Programming101-3/week5/1-Dungeons-and-Pythons/README.md

 This one takes the first free spawning point in the map and populates it with `H`.

-The first free spawning point is the one, that we get if we start from top-left and walk left.
+The first free spawning point is the one, that we get if we start from top-left and walk right.

 If the spawning is successful - return True.
 Otherwise (If there are no more spawning points, return False)